Business Case for Visitor Management: How to Calculate ROI and Get Budget Approval

 Probability of an incident due to unclear visitor controls: 10 percent per year

-Impact (time lost, investigation, potential fines/claims, reputational damage): EUR 50,000
+Impact (time lost, investigation, potential fines/claims, reputational damage): USD 50,000

-For a credible business case, you should look not only at the purchase price but at the total cost of ownership (TCO).
-These are all the costs incurred to use and manage the visitor management system over its lifetime.
-By framing all costs fully and correctly, you avoid surprises and make the conversation with finance much simpler.
+For a credible business case, look at the total cost of ownership (TCO) - all costs incurred to use and manage the system over its lifetime.

-• Setup and configuration: setting up visitor categories, sign-in flows, documents (such as house rules or safety instructions), roles, and reporting
+Setup and configurationVisitor categories, sign-in flows, documents, roles, and reporting

-• Internal time: brief training, communication, and coordination between reception, security, facility, and IT
+Internal timeTraining, communication, coordination between reception, security, facility, and IT

 Checklist: what to include in your cost overview?